metal3-io/metal3-dev-env/scripts/feature_tests/README.md

 introducing a commit related to pivoting/remediation/upgrade, to ensure that new changes will not break the existing functionalities.

-Test-framework can be triggered by leaving `/test-features` comment on a pull request.
+Test-framework can be triggered by leaving `/test-features` comment for remediation/pivoting and `/test-upgrade-features` comment for upgrade on a pull request.

 The folder structure of the test-framework and its related scripts look as following:

 ```ini
 ├── feature_tests